PoliceOne.com Editorial Advisory Board

 Undersheriff, Ramsey County (Minn.)
 Sheriff’s Office

-Dr. Booker Hodges currently holds the rank of undersheriff for the Ramsey County Sheriff’s Office in Saint Paul, Minnesota.
+Dr. Booker Hodges is currently Chief of Police for the City of Prior Lake, Minnesota.
 He has worked as a school resource officer, patrol deputy, gang detective, SWAT operator, sergeant and inspector.
 Hodges is the only active police officer in the history of the NAACP to serve as a branch president, a position he held for five years.

 Matthew Horace is a law enforcement and security analyst and commentator on CNN, MSNBC, CBS and FOX.
 He is a security executive and a professor teaching crisis communications at the Fairleigh Dickinson University School of Criminal Justice and a 28-year veteran of local, state and federal law enforcement.